 'Going grey was a big thing for me, and once I’d done it I really felt like I’d ‘come home’ and was comfortable as a winter again.
 When I had my hair coloured, I looked like an autumn and wore a lot of autumn colours, but there was a terrible dissonance.
 Of course, for me, and probably for everyone else, the other important issue is to have a really good hair cut to show off the grey.’ - Alex

 ‘It was a big decision for me to let my hair go natural, and I needed advice along the way’ - Kellee

-The best thing you can do for your colour confidence is to treat shifting your make up colours as an adventure, exploring the way your best make up looks might have evolved.
+The best thing you can do for your colour confidence is to treat shifting your make up colours as an adventure in the same way as discovering your seasonal colour palette.
 You might want to check out Look Fabulous Forever - a range of makeup and skincare created specifically for older women by Tricia Cusden (who looks fabulous with her grey hair!).
 Her Youtube channel is full of helpful tips and tutorials.

 Above: Tricia Cusden with some of her Look Fabulous Forever make-up range

 I hope that this article has answered all of your questions, and that you feel encouraged you to see going grey as an adventure and a chance to explore and learn more about your best colours.
 This is the beginning of an era, not the end of one.

 If you want more inspiration, or advice, from women going through the same journey as you, why not come and join our friendly Colour Club on Facebook?
 We’ve used member images to illustrate this article, and advice and support, whatever your colour journey and choices, is guaranteed!